 Not comply with Health and Safety Regulations

 Beware if you choose to use a builder that falls within any or the majority of the above categories you are likely to end up with a more costly yet lower quality job.

 Do not necessarily go for the cheapest quote, always check builder credentials.

 South Tyneside operates a Safetrader scheme and some builders may be registered on this scheme.
 See Safetraders

-Unfortunately we cannot recommend builders however, those who are members of a relevant trade organisation can be considered including the following:
+We cannot recommend builders, however those who are members of a relevant trade organisation can be considered including the following: